CUH Logo

 • If feed is observed coming from the stoma site you should check that the tubing is being held securely next to the skin.

-• Feed can leak from the site because the balloon is inadequately inflated therefore the water in the retaining balloon should be changed (see section ‘changing water in the balloon’) however, it is important that this is undertaken by a trained nurse in the initial 6 weeks after the tube’s placement as there is a risk of the tube displacing.
+• Feed can leak from the site because the balloon is inadequately inflated therefore the water in the retaining balloon should be changed (see section ‘changing water in the balloon’) however, it is important that this is undertaken by a trained nurse in the initial six weeks after the tube’s placement as there is a risk of the tube displacing.

 • If the problem persists you should contact a member of your gastrostomy care team for advice.

-Stomach is swollen and/or feels hard:‘venting’ (or ‘decompression’)
+Stomach is swollen and/or feels hard: ‘venting’ (or ‘decompression’)

 • Mic-G tubes are commonly used in children who need regular gastric decompression as air/wind can be cleared with ease from the stomach with this type of tube.